gumaerc-testorg/18.06sc-fall-2011/content/pages/positive-definite-matrices-and-applications/similar-matrices-and-jordan-form.md

 {{< tdopen >}}

-After a final discussion of positive definite matrices, we learn about "similar" matrices: _B_ = _M−1AM_ for some invertible matrix _M_.
+After a final discussion of positive definite matrices, we learn about "similar" matrices: _B_ = _M{{< sup "−1" >}}AM_ for some invertible matrix _M_.
 Square matrices can be grouped by similarity, and each group has a "nicest" representative in _Jordan normal form_.
 This form tells at a glance the eigenvalues and the number of eigenvectors.

 {{< tdclose >}}